 Communications between the T/Mon Workstation and the T/Remote for Windows Network software has been optimized to send more information in fewer characters, increasing throughput.
 Rather than sending every character to the terminal, commands have been added that eliminate transmission of unnecessary information.
 This allows screens to be updated much faster.

-It's 5:07 PM on Monday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 3:21 AM on Thursday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.